cockroachdb/katacoda/multi-region/step5.md

-Back in the SQL shell, switch to the `movr` database:
+Back in the SQL shell in the first terminal, switch to the `movr` database:

 ```sql
 USE movr;